maxhoffmann/angular-snippets/README.md

 ## Installation

-- Package Control: install the package "AngularJS Snippets"
+- Package Control: install the package "AngularJS Snippets" (not yet available)
 - Manual: copy files to the Sublime packages folder

 ## IMPORTANT